alpine-docker/multi-arch-docker-images/README.md

 There are simple usages in its application folders, but recommend to get help from application's offical documents.

-### Why we need it

-Mostly it is used during CI/CD (continuous integration and continuous delivery) or as part of an automated build/deployment

 ### The Processes to build these images